ondra-novak/mmbot/doc/proxy.md

    of decimal places, but is represented as minimal fraction.
 For example 0.0001 represents 4 decimal numbers.
 - **currency_step** - step on which the price of the order can be specified (count of decimal places, but is represented as minimal fraction.
 For example 0.0001 represents 4 decimal numbers.
-- **asset_symbols** - string contains symbol for the assets.
+- **asset_symbol** - string contains symbol for the assets.
 This symbol is used to search the balance.
 Example: "XBT"
-- **currency_step** - string contains symbol for the currency.
+- **currency_symbol** - string contains symbol for the currency.
 This symbol is used to search the balance.
 Example: "USD"
 - **min_size** - minimal size of the order
 - **fees** - maker fees as fraction of 1.
 If the fees are 0.1%, the correct value for this field is 0.001
 - **feeScheme** - specifies how fees are substracted